KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Adding a calculated field

- Once the new field has been added you will see the new column added to the ones of your dataset.
+ Once the new field has been added you will see the new column appearing toghether with the ones of your dataset.
  By using the icon highlighted in the below image you can reopen the details pop-up.

  .. figure:: media/image045.png